Ttibsi/iris/milestones.md

     * [ ] If `expandtab` is false, have a way of calculating the logical and visual positions of the cursor separately for vertical movement and char insertion
-* [ ] Handle viewing files you don't have access rights to edit as readonly
 * [ ] Highlight trailing whitespace at the end of a line and delete on save
 * [ ] Open a second file in a split
 * [ ] Open a command pallete at the bottom third of the screen